The Basics: Overview

 - Cover up with long sleeves, long pants or a long skirt, a hat, and sunglasses

 - Use sunscreen with SPF 15 or higher

 - Don’t use indoor tanning machines

 Why do I need to protect my skin?

 Protecting your skin today may help prevent skin cancer later in life.
-Most skin cancer appears after age 50, but skin damage from the sun can start during childhood.
+Most skin cancer appears later in life, but skin damage from the sun can start during childhood.

-Taking steps to prevent skin cancer may also help prevent:
+Taking steps to protect your skin may also help prevent:

 - Blotches or spots on your skin

 - Other damage to your skin and eyes

 The Basics: Definition